You will find below the Echosync documentation, in the form of frequently asked questions.

 , in this case \\192.168.1.18@8080\DavWWWRoot

 .
-It is enough to complete the path with the name of the folders and sub-folders composing the targeted tree, for example, \\192.168.1.18@8080\DavWWWRoot\DCIM\Camera
+Simply fill in the path with the names of the folders and sub-folders making up the targeted tree structure, e.g. \\192.168.1.18@8080\DavWWRoot\DCIM\Camera

 to access the files and sub-folders contained in the DCIM\Camera